 Start by importing all the modules / dependencies you will need to complete the task; you want to use the radio module.

-Enable the radio on the micro:bit.
+To enable the radio on the micro:bit.

 Reference > Radio > On and Off

 The radio channel needs to be set to the same as the micro:bit transmitting the message.
 For now, set this to any number between 0 and 255.